tfiroze/Vision_based_ID_Reader/README.md

 1. Install dependencies on your virtual environment.
 2. Show the front of your ID card to the camera for say 3 seconds
 3. Press 'q' to close the window
+4. Show the back,especially the phone number area for 3 seconds
+5. Press 'q' to close
+6. A prompt shows the details it has read, if right press "y" and it will get updated in the database